johngeraldcayabyab/evening-dew/README.md

--Options with initial value with many options only has one value. making it confusing on initial render -order lines has if has option, value changes because its a different key making it not reload on change (what?)
+-Options with initial value with many options only has one value. making it confusing on initial render

+-order lines has if has option, value changes because its a different key making it not reload on change (what?)

+-options values not loading properly if value is not on initial system limit render

+-create a sluggable column instead and make observer to generate slug

 -recursion shall be delegated in the front end

 -Fix deployment permissions

+-product category form error